 The SSIT DL Program is open to any IEEE entity, but is primarily designed to provide IEEE Sections and SSIT… Read More

-SSIT sponsors two major Awards and participates in the IEEE Fellows Program
+SSIT sponsors three major Awards and participates in the IEEE Fellows Program

 Managed by the SSIT Awards Committee are three named awards: The IEEE SSIT Carl Barus Award for Outstanding Service in… Read More